-In the short term, the consequence of arrears is disconnection of service, leading to a significant reduction in living standards, and in the medium term, if the debt is collected by a bailiff, the amount of the debt plus late payment fees is automatically deducted from income.
-In the worst case, even one late payment can lead to loss of housing.
+In the short term, accumulating arrears leads to the disconnection of the service, representing a significant reduction in living standards.
+In the medium term, if the debt is collected by a bailiff, the amount of the debt plus late payment fees is automatically deducted from one's income.
+In the worst case, even one late payment can lead to the loss of housing.